actiniumio/allspark/CONTRIBUTING.md

     - CentOS-7.yml
   - you need to validate him via vagrant

-# PS: for the Red Hat Enterprise Linux, only the actinium team could validate the playbook
+!!!Warning
-# If you don't found a box to test your compatibility, send a mail to ```bot.actinium@gmail.com```
+   PS: for the Red Hat Enterprise Linux, only the actinium team could validate the playbook If you don't found a box to test your compatibility, send a mail to ```bot.actinium@gmail.com```

 ### Docker images